joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 easily beat the startup's base salary and will value the stock options at exactly $0.
 Ultimately I ended up deciding to work for the startup (and I'm still here a year later).
 I figured that good startup ideas come along rarely enough that it was worth taking a gamble.
-If things don't work out at the startup the Googles of the world will always be hiring in the future.
+If things don't work out the Googles of the world will always be hiring in the future.

 One crucial mistake I made after I signed the startup's offer letter was to tell my manager.
 I wanted to withdraw my application for the rSWE position at Google